 In accordance with European Directive 2012/19/EU on waste electrical and electronic equipment and its implementation in national law, used electrical devices must be collected separately and recycled in an environmentally responsible manner.
-In the UK these requirements are covered by The Waste Electric and Electronic Equipment (WEEE) Regulations 2013.
-Ensure that you return your used device to your dealer or obtain information regarding a local, authorised collection and disposal system.
+Ensure that you return your used device to myenergi or obtain information regarding a local, authorised collection and disposal system.
 Failure to comply with this EU Directive may result in a negative impact on the environment.